pacelee1024/MSD-Single-Page-Application/README.md

    the server software has read and write permission on it.
 This folder is used to store the generated QR codes and zip files.

-   command example in OS X terminal:
-   $ mkdir files
-   $ chmod 777 files/
+   command example in OS X terminal: $ mkdir files and $ chmod 777 files/

 4. Launch the Apache server and use localhost to run the application